 You do not get to be one of our instructors by training for a weekend or two, or by simply having an instructor’s license.
 Before they work with students on their own, our instructors put in hundreds of hours as students themselves, with experienced instructors as their mentors.
 Furthermore, a commitment to continuous improvement of their own skills, knowledge and training techniques is a basic requirement for each and every one of our instructors which they take pride in.
-All of our instructors have experience on the racetrack, from 50cc mini to professional motorcycle road racing.
+Some of our instructors have experience on the racetrack, from 50cc mini to professional motorcycle road racing.
 In addition, they have dirt and off-road experience, which is one of the best ways to broaden your skills.

 Chief Instructor – Trevor “Sandman“ Dech.